evolv3ai/claude-code-custom-commands/cleanup-work.md

   - If it helps to name identifiers differently to avoid comments, let's do that.
 - Is the implementation clean, minimal, and crisp?
 Can we tighten it up?
 - Is there anything we should consider changing or improving before we move on?

+Are there any typecheck warnings/errors:

+!`pnpm run lint || echo "No lint script available"`

+Are there any lint warnings:

+!`pnpm run lint || echo "No lint script available"`